-Mental Health and Behavioral Health are terms used in a spectrum of health conditions which are each distinct yet often co-occurring and overlapping15.
-Mental Health was identified as a top health concern impacting Collin Region communities by key informants and focus group participants.
-Mental health was discussed throughout a variety of health issues.
-Some challenges/barriers are listed below.
+Behavioral Health is a blanket term that includes mental health.
+Behavioral Health/Mental Health were identified as a top health concern impacting the Dallas/ Rockwall communities by key informants and focus group participants.
+Behavioral Health/Mental Health was discussed throughout a variety of health issues and community conditions.
+Some challenges/barriers identified are listed below